What the Court's ruling on ultra-Orthodox wording means for Israel - Myhartsvilletoday.com

 The ruling is likely to further test Prime Minister Benjamin Netanyahu’s fragile governing coalition, which relies on the support of two ultra-Orthodox parties that support the exemption even as Israel is at war in Gaza.

-The issue of the ultra-Orthodox exemption has long polarized a country where most 18-year-old Jewish youth, both men and women, are conscripted to serve years of mandatory service.
-Traditional Israelis have long been angry about the lack of equality.
+The issue of the exemption for the ultra-Orthodox has long polarized a country where most 18-year-old Jewish youth, both men and women, are conscripted to serve years of mandatory service.
+Traditional Israelis have long been outraged by the lack of equality.

 More recently, the months-long war in Gaza and looming conflicts on other fronts have highlighted the military’s need for more soldiers.